- What is a Dataverse?

 Who can deposit data?

-At this time, anyone can sign up for an account and deposit data with Dataverse.
+Scholars Portal Dataverse is provided by Scholars Portal on behalf of the Ontario Council of University Libraries (OCUL) and other participating institutions.
 Institutions that use the service are provided with an Institutional Dataverse that is available for use by affiliated students, researchers, faculty, and staff.
+Permissions for deposit are managed by the individual institutions.

 How do I get started?